 What is a spinal tumor?

 A spinal tumor is an abnormal growth within the spine.
-These growths may be cancerous or non-cancerous but either way pose serious health risks as their growth puts pressure on sensitive tissues.
+These growths may be cancerous or noncancerous, but either way, spinal tumors pose serious health risks because their growth puts pressure on sensitive tissues.

 What are the symptoms of a spinal tumor?